hvag/blog/windows.md

 ## Bastion Host

 We should now be able to build the bastion host.
 Well, maybe not, we want the bastion host to participate in a windows domain.
 Therefore, we first need to have our basic DC environment up and functioning.
 I think we will now start to perform several manual steps then revisit how to script and automate it.
+Oh, wait, we will need the bastion host first.
+We're going to deploy the DC in a private subnet with no internet access; bastion here we come.
+We'll try this sequence:

+1. Install bastion
+2. Install DC
+3. Access DC via bastion
+4. Configure DC
+5. Add bastion to domain
+6. Configure RD gateway

+Hmm, need a plan to get updates to the servers in the private subnets; working on it.

 ### Active Directory

 I'm unable to think of any good reason to go with an Empty Root design so we'll go with a single domain forest.
-And, there is this on [TechNet](https://blogs.technet.microsoft.com/askds/2010/05/07/friday-mail-sack-tweener-clipart-comics-edition/#adempty)
+And, there is this on [TechNet](https://blogs.technet.microsoft.com/askds/2010/05/07/friday-mail-sack-tweener-clipart-comics-edition/#adempty){:target="_blank"}

 ### [Parked Items](/blog/parkedItems)